 If your store's logo is fairly wide, you may want to consider uploading a separate Mobile logo image.
 Ideally, this is an "abridged" version of your logo (your insignia without your name spelled out, for example) that will take up less space in the mobile navigation.
 Again, you can set a Custom mobile logo width (in pixels), allowing you to constrain your logo (and make it retina-compatible).
 About 25 pixels will make it proportional to the focused search icon to the left.

-To add links to your menus, you must leave the theme editor by clicking the back button, and then the Back to Shopify link in the top left corner.
-Go to Online store>Navigation.
+To add links to your menus, you must leave the theme editor by clicking the back button in the top left hand corner (you actually need to click twice — once out of the Header settings and again on the Themes link to get back to the admin).
+Go to Online store > Navigation.
 Here, you’ll find two pre-populated menus: Main menu and Footer menu.
-You can edit the links in these menus by clicking Edit menu or create additional menus by clicking Add menu.
-For more on how to configure menus, see Shopify’s instructions.
+You can edit the links in these menus by clicking on the titles to edit them, or create additional menus by clicking the purple Add menu button.

-Back in the theme editor's Header settings, you can select which menu serves as your top-level navigation by selecting from the Main menu dropdown.
-If you want to edit the links that appear in your chosen menu, use the Edit menu shortcut.
+Back in the theme editor, under Header>Navigation, you'll "connect" the menu you want to display as your top-level navigation to your header.
+By default, it will display the Main menu, but you can connect any menu you like from the Main menu dropdown.
+If you need to edit the links in your chosen menu, use the Edit menu shortcut.

 Start by selecting the collection you want to display in your mega navigation from the Collection dropdown.